Stress is the result of how we respond to stressful situations or challenges.

 -

-Regular Exercise: By releasing endorphins, boosting mood,
+Regular Exercise: By releasing endorphins, boosting mood, and

-jogging, yoga, or swimming can help reduce stress.
+or swimming can help reduce stress.

 -

-Deep Breathing Exercises: By engaging the body s
+Deep Breathing Exercises: By engaging the body s relaxation

-relaxation response, deep breathing exercises like diaphragmatic
+response, deep breathing exercises like diaphragmatic breathing or belly

-breathing or belly breathing help lower stress and physiological
+breathing help lower stress and physiological arousal.

 -